avamgordon/Region-Proposal-Network/README.md

 The RPN pipeline is implemented using ground truth tensor generation, decoding patch-based proposals, anchor-based encoding and decoding, and non-maximum suppression.

 The main Python libraries used in this project are numpy, pillow, and matplotlib.

+The entire project is available for download in the .zip file, or the main code is visible in the main.py file.